Emsley1d/Weather-Scraper/ReadMe/readme.md

     * Added "navigator.permissions.request" but still no luck.
     * Many browsers currently not supporting Permission API so reverted back to Geolocation API.
     * 'require('dotenv').config()' and hiding the API Key in .env was the issue as I don't have a bundler.
 For the time being I'll continue without hiding the API key and look to add a bundler at a later stage.

+2. Console message of "[Violation] Only request geolocation information in response to a user gesture" and no location data logged in console.
+    * It would appear being able to request a users geolocation on page load has been removed: https://developer.chrome.com/docs/lighthouse/best-practices/geolocation-on-start/
+    * Button added which user has to press to then be prompted to allow access to location.